Teferi et al. 2026 — Heavy metal contamination and health risks in honey from Kellem Wollega Zone, Ethiopia

 Implications

 Courses: Demonstrates the biomonitoring utility of honey for regional environmental contamination assessment.
-The divergence between non-carcinogenic risk (safe at usual intake rates) and carcinogenic risk (elevated above thresholds) illustrates why different risk-assessment frameworks yield different conclusions for the same contamination level.
+The divergence between non-carcinogenic risk (HI below 1 at all three sites under standard 5.5 g/day intake) and carcinogenic risk (∑TCR above the 1 × 10⁻⁴ benchmark at all three sites) illustrates why USEPA-style risk frameworks with hazard quotients and cancer-slope-factor multiplications yield different conclusions for the same contamination level.

-App: The extreme Pb and Cd values reported here are outliers on the high end of the global honey distribution; they should not be used as representative values for honey from low-contamination regions.
-The geographic qualifier on any honey contamination estimate matters substantially.
+App: The extreme Pb and Cd values reported here are outliers at the high end of the global honey distribution; representing them as typical for “honey” without a geographic qualifier (artisanal-mining-impacted region, Ethiopia) would misstate background risk substantially.